anithhhh/PBKK/README.md

 I'm creating a simple Laravel website with a minimalist design.
 It has four main sections: Home, Blog, About, and Contact.

 ## Home

+This is the homepage.
+I want tell about Pahang where I study so I’ve added a picture of Teluk cempedak.

+## Blog

+This is the blog page of a personal website.
+It features two blog posts written by Anis Talib.
+The first post is about Pahang, a state in Malaysia known for its natural beauty.
+The second post is about Kuantan 188, a landmark in Kuantan, the capital city of Pahang.
+Both posts have links to read more.

+## About

+The page you're looking at is the "About" page.
+It has a picture of me and my friends.

+## Contact

+This is the contact page.
+It has a simple layout with a header, a main content area, and a footer.
+The header contains the website's navigation links, while the main content area is empty, possibly intended for contact information or a contact form.